 For your convenience, a block of rooms has been reserved for attendees of the Faculty Resource Network National Symposium at the Hyatt Regency Coral Gables Hotel.
 Additional information about hotel amenities is located on their website, at Hyatt Regency Coral Gables Hotel

 Special Symposium Rate

 Rooms are available at $199 per night, and are on reserve for November 21, 22, and 23.
 For the best room selection and availability, please make your plans as early as possible.

 All reservations can be made by calling the Ritz-Carlton Central Reservations at 1 (800) 826-8987.
 Information that should be provided over the phone is included below:

-Group Name: Faculty Resource Network National Symposium 2018
+Group Name: New York University 2019 Faculty Resource Network

-Limited ground transportation between the Ritz-Carlton Grande Lakes Hotel and symposium venues will be provided by the Faculty Resource Network.
+Limited ground transportation between the Hyatt Regency Coral Gables Hotel and symposium venues will be provided by the Faculty Resource Network.

 Previous National Symposia

 - 2020 National Symposium: "Curriculum Innovation for Transformative Learning"

 - 2019 National Symposium: "Critical Conversations and the Academy"